FIWARE/test.Functional/README.md

 # test.Functional
 All functional tests for all GEs.
-This repository contains automatic scripts and commands to execute functional API tests for each Generic Enables.# test.Functional
+This repository contains automatic scripts and commands to execute functional API tests for each Generic Enables.